 After the Cambrian Period came the Ordovician Period.
 In the Ordovician Period, wormlike animals with stiff rods along their backs came into being.
-These organisms are now called chordates, which include reptiles, amphibians, birds, and mammals.
+These organisms, now called chordates, include reptiles, amphibians, birds, and mammals.
 A backbone composed of vertebrae was first developed during the next period, the Silurian Period.
 During the Devonian Period that followed, bony fish developed.
 The first terrestrial plants also evolved at about this time.

 During the Mesozoic Era, the continents existed as one landmass called Pangaea.
 Toward the end of the era, the landmass broke into smaller pieces, and the pieces moved apart to form the continents.
 The movement of the continents isolated plants and animals from one another, sparking the genetic drift that gives us different species of animals and plants in different parts of the world today.

 At the end of the Mesozoic Era, a great extinction took place, and the dinosaurs disappeared.
 Although the reasons for the extinction are not clear, many scientists believe that a great meteor collided with Earth, presumably in the Yucatan Peninsula area of Mexico.
 The dust raised by this impact so darkened Earth that photosynthesis became impossible.
 The amount of available food became scarce, and the dinosaurs disappeared.
 Mammals filled the void left by the dinosaurs’ absence.

 The Cenozoic Era, the most recent era, has been called the age of mammals.
 The era began about 65 million years ago and extends to the present time.
 Mammals that survived the great extinctions at the end of the Mesozoic Era radiated throughout Earth and filled the niches once inhabited by the dinosaurs.
 Primates first appeared on Earth about 35 million years ago, and modern humans are believed to have evolved about 40,000 years ago.